adpatter/streams-logger/README.md

 ## Support

-For feature requests or issues, please open an [issue](https://github.com/far-analytics/streams-logger/issues) or contact the authors.
+For feature requests or issues, please open an [issue](https://github.com/far-analytics/streams-logger/issues) or contact one of the authors.

 - [Adam Patterson](https://github.com/adpatter)